shield02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > 9-duplicate_last_line - Script to driplicate the last line of a file
 > 10-no_more_js - Script to remove all .js files from current directory and all subdirectories.
 Only ordinary files should be removed
 > 11-directories - Script to count the number of directories and sub-directories in the current directory
+> 12-newest_files - Script to count 10 newest files in current directory